Update on Raspberry Syrups At Starbucks

 It’s another very indulgent drink that should only be had occasionally, but it’s incredible.
-If you love sweet Starbucks drinks, you'll enjoy this frappuccino.
+If you love sweet Starbucks drinks like me, you'll enjoy this frappuccino.

 10. Raspberry Cheesecake Latte

-If you want a nice, warm, liquid dessert, then this latte will do the trick.
+When I want a nice, warm, liquid dessert, then this latte does the trick.

 It's smothered in a rich caramel topping, which gives way to the raspberry flavored coffee underneath, giving you all the layers you would expect from a raspberry cheesecake.

-One of these provides over 400 calories, 40 grams of sugar, and 150mg of caffeine, so it definitely isn't a healthy option and probably one for a special occasion rather than every day.
+One of these provides over 400 calories, 40 grams of sugar, and 150mg of caffeine, so it definitely isn't a healthy.

-This isn't a light beverage, and it's probably the least healthy drink on our list, but it's really popular with students and younger people.
+This isn't a light beverage, and it's probably the least healthy drink on my list, but it's really popular with students and younger people.

-Ask Barista For: A Starbucks latte with whatever milk you'd like.
+- Ask for a Starbucks latte with whatever milk you'd like.
 Then, ask for 5 pumps of flan syrup, 3 pumps of cinnamon syrup, and 2 pumps of raspberry syrup.

 11. Starbucks Raspberry Mojito

-Mojitos are the ultimate summer drink, and while this Starbucks version doesn't have any alcohol, it is packed with flavor.
+Mojitos are the ultimate summer drink for me, and while this Starbucks version doesn't have any alcohol, it is packed with flavor.

 It’s less than 150 calories, under 20 grams of sugar, and basically 0 caffeine, so it's a good option for kids and works for anyone on a diet.

-This is definitely one to order in your local Starbucks during the summer season.
+This is sure to be an everyday staple to order in my local Starbucks during the summer season.